DmitriGekhtman/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/logging.md

         Match *
 ```
 In addition to streaming logs to stdout, you can export logs to any
-[storage backend][FluentBitStorage] supported by FluentBit.
+[storage backend][FluentBitStorage] supported by Fluent Bit.

 ## Add logging sidecars to your RayCluster CR.

 ### Add log and config volumes.
-For each pod template in our RayCluster CR, we will
+For each pod template in our RayCluster CR, we
 need to add two volumes: One volume for Ray's logs
 and another volume to store Fluent Bit configuration from the ConfigMap
-applied above:
+applied above.
 ```yaml
 volumes:
 - name: ray-logs